areibman/repatch/README.md

 To create a GitHub token:

 1. Go to https://github.com/settings/tokens
-2. Generate a new classic token with `public_repo` scope
+2. Generate a new classic token with `repo` (or `public_repo` for public repositories) and `discussions:write` scopes.
+Add `discussions:read` if you need to publish to GitHub Discussions across organizations.
 3. Add it to `.env.local` as shown above

 ### Resend Setup